 Kitchen Cabinet Blind Corner - A Simple & Economical Solution

-The Blind Corner in the picture came equipped with fixed shelves as shown...and was fitted with 17"W x 21 5/8"D x 3"H drawers.
+The cabinet in the picture came equipped with fixed (unmoveable) shelves as shown...and was fitted with 17"W x 21 5/8"D x 3"H drawers.

 The width at A is critical...it usually determines the largest size drawer you can fit in the hole.
 In this case, A =17", and with a fixed middle shelf in place, you cannot get a wider drawer in position B. If there was no middle shelf in the cabinet above, it would have been possible to put a 20" drawer in position B...but then you only have 2 drawers on the bottom shelf.

-To select the size required, measure A and subtract 3/4.
+To select the size required, measure the opening at A and subtract 3/4.
 Select the size that is equal to or less than the result.
 Usually you will buy all drawers required at this size.

 - Go to Home Depot/Lowes and buy a length or two of 2" x 2" and #7- 2 1/2" screws.
 You need 4 screws per drawer.
 One 8' length of 2" x 2" will suffice.